OKLAB2016/peptide-matcher/README.md

 ### alphafold\_human pipeline

-A [snakemake](https://snakemake.readthedocs.io/) workflow for generation of the fasta database containing structural information is supplied in the directory alphafold_human.
+A [snakemake](https://snakemake.readthedocs.io/) workflow for generation of the fasta database containing structural information is supplied in `alphafold_human`.
 The databases used were [swisspot's human proteome](https://www.uniprot.org/proteomes/UP000005640) and pdb structures from [alphafold](https://www.alphafold.ebi.ac.uk/download) v.2 of the human proteome.

 ## How to use